-Our school survey data shows that 95% of our students felt connected this year.
-This is an increase of +53 points from our baseline and +5 points over our expected outcome.
-This is an important metric for us, and we expect it to be higher each year.
+Our school survey data shows that 97% of our students felt connected this year.
+This is a +2.0 point increase and is over our expected outcome.
+This is an important metric for us, and we expect to be higher each year.
 Face-to-face interaction with a caring adult will help students feel connected.
-Additionally, 100% of the students surveyed said that they feel safe at school.
+Additionally, 99% of the students surveyed said that they feel safe at school.

 It is very important to us to ensure that we are doing everything possible to provide students with time and attention to support them during their time with us.
-Teachers also reported that 99% felt safe and 100% felt connected to the school.
-We have high expectations for school safety and connection, and we intend to continue to improve our school connectedness.
+Teachers also reported that 99% are feeling safe and 100% feel connected to the school.
+We have high expectations for school safety and connection and we intend to continue to improve our school connectedness.

 Parents are encouraged to participate in their student's education as well as school activities, events, and celebrations.
-This year we had more than twice as many parents participate in our PAC and ELAC meetings.
-On the school survey, 83% said that they feel encouraged to participate this year, which is about the same as the previous year.
+This year we had twice as many parents participate in our PAC and ELAC meetings.
+On the school survey, 96% said that they feel encouraged to participate this year, which is a +13 point increase from the previous year.